Open Bible Data Home About News OET Key

 Luthsprach Laban zu Jakob: Wiewohl du mein Bruder bist, solltest du mir darum umsonst dienen?
 Sage an, was soll dein Lohn sein?

 (sprach Laban to Yakob: Wiewohl you my brother bist, solltest you to_me therefore umsonst dienen?
-Sage an, was should your Lohn sein?)
+Say_to an, what/which should your Lohn sein?)

 ClVgdixit ei: Num quia frater meus es, gratis servies mihi? dic quid mercedis accipias.